hishamatwa/Voting_App_devops_Project/kubernetes/dev/README.md

 ## Notes

-This folder represents the stronger and more complete deployment setup compared with `kubernetes/base`.
+This is the recommended environment for the local demo.

-It is suitable for demonstrating:
+It is more complete than `kubernetes/base` and demonstrates:
 - persistence
 - service separation
-- health monitoring
+- health probes
 - basic Kubernetes security hardening
-- controlled external exposure
+- controlled external access